nvrenuf/survivetheai/docs/workflows/blog-creation.md

 ---

-### 6C — Video
+### 6C — Video (YouTube-First, v1)
 **Owner:** NotebookLM

 **Purpose**
-Provide a companion explanation (alternate intake path).
+Provide a companion explanation as an alternate intake path.

 **Inputs**
 - Locked article
 - Strict “do not change source” instructions

 **Outputs**
-- 4–8 minute narration script
-- Optional MP4
-- Optional captions (.vtt)
+- One source-faithful video (length determined by NotebookLM)
+- Published to YouTube
+- Embedded in the blog post

 **Rules**
-- Companion, not replacement
+- Blog remains the canonical asset
-- No new facts or reframing
+- Video must not introduce new claims
+- Runtime optimization is deferred
+- Short/long video splits are optional and future-state

+**Internal note**
+High-performing posts may later receive expanded or segmented video versions.

 ---